December 2, 2021

 How Exponent Can Help

-Exponent engineers have provided clients with expertise in cases involving identification and evaluation of orphan wells, abandonment issues, and costs in legacy oil and gas fields.
+Exponent engineers have provided clients with expertise in cases involving identification and evaluation of orphan wells, abandonment issues, and legacy oil and gas fields.
 Exponent has drone technology for field and incident inspections, including oil fields, explosion sites, pipeline inspections, and mine collapse investigations.